overview

 The project involved 27 managers from 11 departments, each with unique KPIs.
 This led to scope misalignment, with every department pushing for their services, resulting in over 100 potential features.

-I planned and facilitated the prioritization workshop
+Running the prioritization workshop

-We utilized the $100 test technique to prioritize features
+Prioritizing features with the $100 test technique

-User Goals:
+User goal

-Business Goals:
+Business goal

-User interview
+process - User interview

 Users found it difficult to access the most relevant and latest information on the app